tomyl/pap/README.md

 Tip: use e.g. `pap -next -notify` to show messages in desktop notifcations instead of standard output.

-Alternatively, use the zero-configuration mode. `-list-auto` automatically builds one one profile per sink.
-If the card of the sink has any corresponding source, that becomes the profile source.
+Alternatively, use the zero-configuration mode. `-list-auto` automatically builds one profile per sink.
+If the card of the sink has any source, that becomes the profile source.
 Use `-next-auto` to switch between auto-generated profiles.

 ```bash
 $ pap -list-auto